aristsakpinis93/agentcore-langfuse-continous-eval-loop/README.md

-# AgentOps and Continuous Evaluation Loop with Amazon Bedrock AgentCore and Langfuse
+# Building Production-grade Agents - Con&nuous Evaluation with Amazon Bedrock AgentCore and Langfuse

 This project implements a **continuous flywheel for AgentOps** that integrates Amazon Bedrock AgentCore with Langfuse for comprehensive agent development, evaluation, and deployment.
 The system provides a complete lifecycle management approach for AI agents, from experimentation to production operations.